 To create a connection, personal stories work best.
 But don’t overdo it.
 Important is to realise there has to be a message in it.
 Stories which show a struggle and are authentic are the best.

 As you can see, the power of storytelling is big!

 How to create that story?

-There are many templates for crafting a story.
+There are many ways for crafting a story.
 But it is important to realise that building a story needs close attention.
 It’s easy to create the wrong story.
-Next, a lot is in the execution.
+A lot is also in the execution.
 How the story is told, determines a lot of how it is received.

 To learn how to craft that perfect story, the one that everyone loves, the one that has real impact, next to the email course, we created a Storytelling Class.
 Sign up now!